-The stories and poems will all be new and unpublished, and the music either traditional or original.
-That 40-50 minutes suggests there will be only 2 of each at each location, so the more locations we sign up the more material we can use.
+The stories and poems will mainly be new and unpublished, although we may accept published for performance only, and the music either traditional or original.
+That 40-50 minutes suggests there will be only 2 of each at each location.

-As you can imagine this is quite a tricky idea to pull off, and could be expensive.
-We are applying to the Arts Council for most of the money but even if successful we will need match funding.
-We are looking for match funding local to each venue as we confirm them.
-And of course we are CROWD FUNDING Feel very free to share with your friends.
+As you can imagine this is quite a tricky idea to pull off, and will be expensive.
+We have applied to the Arts Council for most of the money and been made an offer but we still need more match funding.

-Multiple calls out are at last bearing fruit and we have definite (subject to funding) organisers and venues in Aberdeen (Intuitive Music Aberdeen), Inverness (Sherry Morris and Phil Baarda who run the Scratch Night at Eden Court), Carlisle (Carlisle Patchwork Opera), Lancaster (North West Literary Salon), Angelsey (Cybi Poets), Rossendale (local writer Aziz Dixon and hosted by The Whitaker), Birmingham (Students a the University), Nottingham (Nottingham Writers’ Studio), Greenwich (That would be us), Redruth (Kernow Education Arts Partnership)
+We have definite (subject to funding) organisers and venues in Ellon (near Aberdeen) (Intuitive Music Aberdeen), Inverness (Inverness Playwrights at Eden Court), Carlisle (Carlisle Patchwork Opera), Lancaster (North West Literary Salon), Angelsey (Cybi Poets), Rossendale (The Whitaker), Birmingham (Unbroken Cocoon), Nottingham (Nottingham Writers’ Studio), Greenwich (That would be us), Bristol (Bare Bones Collective), Warkleigh (near Barnstaple) (Courage Copse Creatives) Redruth (Kernow Education Arts Partnership)

 Funding confirmed from Feast for the Redruth leg of the programme!